-A. Systems, including the framing system and panels, over which tile or stone will be installed shall be in conformance with the Building Code of.
-Australia (BCA) for residential and commercial applications, or other applicable building codes.
+A. Systems, including the framing system and panels, over which tile or stone will be installed shall be in conformance with the International Residential Code (IRC) for residential applications, the International Building Code (IBC) for commercial applications, or applicable building codes.
 The project design should include the intended use and necessary allowances for the expected live load, concentrated load, impact load, and dead load including the weight of the finish and installation materials.
-In addition to deflection considerations, above ground installations are inherently more susceptible to vibration.
-Consult grout, adhesive, mortar, and membrane manufacturer to determine appropriate installation materials for above ground installations.
-The use of crack isolation and higher quality setting materials can increase the performance capabilities of above-ground applications.
+In addition to deflection considerations, above-ground installations are inherently more susceptible to vibration.
+Consult grout, mortar, and membrane manufacturer to determine appropriate installation materials for above-ground installations.
+A crack isolation and higher quality setting materials can increase the performance capabilities of above-ground applications.
 However, the upgraded materials cannot mitigate structural deficiencies including floors not meeting code requirements and/or over loading or other abuse of the installation in excess of design parameters.